 13) If the source server does not support incremental transfer, or does not have a history of zone changes, it can answer with a full (AXFR) transfer of the zone instead.

-Most DNS servers automatically notifies secondary servers whenever changes are made through a NOTIFY request, and most DNS servers will request a Zone Transfer whenever such a notification is received.
+Most DNS servers automatically notify secondary servers whenever changes are made through a NOTIFY request.
+Most DNS servers will request a Zone Transfer whenever such a notification is received.